AdaCore/gpr/doc/gprbuild_ug/companion_tools.rst

   * usage

     The installation is done in usage mode.
-This means that only the library or the executable is installed.
+This means that only the executable or the shared library is installed.
 In this installation mode there is no project generated, nor specs or ALI files installed.

   ======== ================================================================
   Mode     Interpretation
   -------- ----------------------------------------------------------------
   `dev`    For this mode the binaries (built libraries and
            executable) are installed together with the sources to use them.
-  `usage`  For this mode only the binaries are installed and no project are
+  `usage`  For this mode only the executables or the shared libraries
-           created.
+           are installed and no project are created.
   ======== ================================================================

 * :samp:`-p`, :samp:`--create-missing-dirs`